-Investments held with the fiscal agent who does not have discretionary use of the funds are composed of United States Treasury Strips, Treasury Bills, and Treasury Securities - State and Local Government Series (SLGS) which make up the Foundation's irrevocable trust and are carried at fair value.
+All investments are held with a fiscal agent who does not have discretionary use of the funds and are comprised of the investments listed above, which make up the Foundation's irrevocable trust and are carried at fair value.

 ASC Section 820 establishes the framework for measuring fair value.